soxueren/atsd/api/data/series/examples/query-tags-wildcard-expression.md

-# Series Query: Match tags with wildcard
+# Series Query: Match Tags with Wildcard

 ## Description

-Query data for series that have the specified tag `file_system` with that starts with `/dev`.
+Query data for series that have the specified tag `file_system` that starts with `/dev`.

 ## Request